prrvchr/eMailerOOo/README.md

 ___

-## Sending email with a macro in Basic:
+## Sending email with a LibreOffice macro in Basic:

 It is possible to send emails using **macros written in Basic**.
 Sending an email requires a macro of some 50 lines of code and will support most SMTP/IMAP servers.
 Here is the minimum code needed to send an email with attachments.